 Hence he put all his money into Japanese bonds, after careful investigation of which most of them appeared undervalued, and he must have made a gain of 40 to 50 times the money he put into it, when, after the War, Japan resumed servicing the bonds and paid the accumulated interest during the years of hostility.
 It is not known how much money he made on this transaction, but the College valued his bequest at £1.5 million in 1983, one half consisting of the value of his library.The second comes from the historian Norman Stone:

-Luckily, recent events, including the opening of Sraffa’s archive at Trinity College, afford new insight in to what Sraffa did, when he did it, and, indeed, how he did it.
+Thankfully, recent events, including the opening of Sraffa’s archive at Trinity College, afford new insight in to what Sraffa did, when he did it, and, indeed, how he did it.

 Piero Sraffa was many things; none of them boring.